spa-dev/PyBlenderRender/README.md

 ### **Prerequisites**

-- Python 3.7 or later
+- Python 3.7 to 3.11
-- Blender Python API 4.0 or later
+- Blender Python API 4.1 or later

 ### **Install Dependencies**